Aureus

 Gold (aurum) · ~7.8g · ~99% pure

 Rome's premier gold coin, equivalent to 25 silver denarii.
-The aureus was the currency of emperors and generals — large payments, donatives to the legions, and gifts between rulers.
+The aureus was the currency of emperors and generals, used for large payments, donatives to the legions, and gifts between rulers.
 Holding an aureus is holding the same metal that paid Rome's soldiers and sealed its alliances.

 Specifications